circle-free/merkle-trees/README.md

 const hexElements = elements.map(e => '0x' + e.toString('hex'));
 const hexProof = compactProof.map(p => '0x' + p.toString('hex'));

-// use the elements at the 8 above indices (by proving them), update them, append 8 more, and save the merkle root to storage const { receipt: merkleStorageReceipt } = await merkleStorageContractInstance.use_and_update_and_append_many(elementCount, hexElements, hexProof);
+// With the proof, a contract can use the 8 items, update them however it wants, append (in this case) 8 more, and save the merkle root to storage const { receipt: merkleStorageReceipt } = await merkleStorageContractInstance.use_and_update_and_append_many(elementCount, hexElements, hexProof);
 console.log(merkleStorageReceipt.gasUsed); // 63,728  (less than 27% the cost)

 const retrievedRoot = await contractInstance.root();
-console.log(retrievedRoot === '0x' + merkleTree.root.toString('hex'));  // true
+console.log(retrievedRoot);  // merkle root of the new set of elements, 8 of which were updated and 8 of which were newly appended
 ```

 For more, see tests.